Netflix/OpenVPCal/README.md

 <img src="docs/source/images/image22.png" alt="image_tooltip" width="20%" height="50%">

-Once the wall is created (in this example called “Wall1CamA”), it will appear in the Led Wall bin.
+Once the wall is created (in this example called “Wall1CamA”), it will appear in the LED Wall bin.

 <img src="docs/source/images/image40.png" alt="image_tooltip" width="25%" height="50%">

 At this point, for each wall added, the user is required to define the target parameters.
 These settings will also influence the calibration patch generation, so make sure to set them correctly before exporting the patches.
-Select **“Add Custom Gamut”** to define a target color space such as the LED wall primaries.
+Select **“Add Custom Gamut”** to define a target colour space such as the LED wall primaries.